DVA Launches Sri Lanka Project

 Our team presentations have also focused on medical doctors, soldiers, and farmers.
 Earlier this year DVA’s Sri Lanka Project team, along with our senior consultant Ananda Mahinkanda, presented at an army post.
 More than 1,200 soldiers attended with almost all expressing, after our presentation, their intention to switch to a compassionate diet.

-A second presentation is planned for October.
 We have also made presentations to farmers, to the GMOA (Government Medical Officer’s Association), a prestigious organization of physicians, which resulted in assurances of support for our Sri Lanka Project; and to employees of various companies.

 DVA’s Sri Lanka Project team also includes a group of veterinarians led by Dr. Chamith Nanayakkara, who are treating at no cost, the animals that live at the temples and monasteries, making presentations to the Dhamma schools, and organizing vegetarian groups at each school.